ADHD support after Diagnosis

-- An adult ADHD diagnosis often brings mixed emotional reactions, including relief, validation, grief, anger, denial, sadness, or confusion—sometimes all at once.
+• An adult ADHD diagnosis can evoke mixed emotional responses—relief, validation, grief, anger, denial, sadness, or confusion—sometimes all at once.

-- Some individuals struggle initially with acceptance because the diagnosis challenges long-held beliefs about identity, effort, or responsibility.
+• Some individuals initially struggle with acceptance, as the diagnosis can challenge long-held beliefs about identity, effort, and responsibility.

 Different Ways People React to an ADHD Diagnosis